Regional Transportation District: Light rail

 RTD began planning for a light rail in the mid-1980s, after the successful opening of the San Diego Trolley in 1981 and amid a surge in light rail construction in mid-sized cities nationwide (Buffalo, Portland, Sacramento, and San Jose also built systems at the same time).

 RTD's first line, the 5.3 mi Central Corridor between the 30th & Downing and the I-25 & Broadway stations (now part of the D Line and L Line) opened on Friday, October 7, 1994.
 It operated with free service for that first weekend, with revenue service starting on October 10.
 More than 200,000 passengers rode the new system during its opening weekend, when the fleet comprised only 11 Siemens SD-100 rail cars.

 The 8.7 mi Southwest Corridor light rail extension to Mineral Avenue in Littleton opened in July 2000, followed by the 1.8 mi Central Platte Valley spur to Denver Union Station in April 2002.
 In 2003, the downtown portion of the original line between Speer Boulevard and 14th Street was realigned as a result of construction of the Colorado Convention Center.

-In April 2006 transit workers of the Amalgamated Transit Union went on strike for the first time in 24 years, citing increased health care costs, mandatory overtime, and disproportionate wage increases relative to upper management.
+In April 2006, transit workers of the Amalgamated Transit Union went on strike for the first time in 24 years, citing increased health care costs, mandatory overtime, and disproportionate wage increases relative to upper management.
 Workers walked off on April 3, shutting down the light rail system and decreasing bus service to about 45% of its normal capacity.
 A revised contract was approved by the union on April 7, and service resumed on April 10.
 The strike lasted seven days, and although thousands of commuters were stranded by the strike, only a few backups were reported as customers made makeshift arrangements for commuting or waited out the strike.

 The 19 mi Southeast Corridor, a component of the Transportation Expansion Project, opened on November 17, 2006, along I-25 to Lone Tree and a branch along I-225 to Parker Road.
 The West Rail Line opened on April 26, 2013.
-As of April 2013, the system had 170 light rail vehicles, serving 47 mi of track.
+By April 2013, the system had expanded to 170 light rail vehicles, serving 47 mi of track.

-Union Station is the main interchange between the commuter rail and light rail systems; local, regional, and intercity bus lines; and Amtrak.
+Union Station is the main interchange between the commuter rail and light rail systems; local, regional, intercity bus lines; and Amtrak.

 The light rail R Line to Aurora and Lone Tree opened on February 24, 2017.

 RTD made significant service changes and suspended service on multiple bus and light rail lines due to the COVID-19 pandemic.
-The F line was suspended on September 20, 2020 and the C Line was suspended on January 10, 2021, with both routes being permanently discontinued in January 2023.
+The F Line was suspended on September 20, 2020, and the C Line was suspended on January 10, 2021, with both routes being permanently discontinued in January 2023.